Amy Winehouse, Heath Ledger, Anna Nicole Smith, Whitney Houston- we…

 Five years since we’d first met, Ange had now evolved into one of the most arresting women I’d ever seen.
 Or anyone had ever seen.
 The supermodel visage was now surrounded by a mane of glossy hair to match Cindy Crawford, and the filthiest mouth in London.

-She would swoop into the bar at lunch time and then perform a scandalous, random five hour soliloquy, as I served customers, wiped ashtrays and sliced lemons.
+She would swoop into the bar at lunch time and then perform a scandalous, random five hour soliloquy, while I served customers and sliced lemons.

 Best show in town

 She got me into trouble with customers, management and colleagues.
 They wanted my focus on catering and customer service.
-Ange wouldn’t allow it.
+Ange was having none of it.
 She was a one woman show with graphic tales of surgery, sex work and debauchery.
 Nothing was off limits.
 She revelled in oversharing.
 One day, she mused loudly with regards to genital surgery.

-‘It’s my ENORMOUS dick that brings in the handbag, dear,’ she declared, for absolutely no reason.
+‘It’s my ENORMOUS dick that brings in the handbag, dear,’ she declared.

-‘THAT and my tits,’ she added, giving them a jiggle, as I frothed milk and blushed behind the counter.
+‘THAT and my tits,’ she added, giving them a jiggle, as I blushed behind the counter.

-She asked this question, not to me, but to the entire room, which crackled with awkward silence.
+She asked this question, not of me, but to the entire room, which crackled with awkward silence.
 She was too much.
 And I loved her.

 Star of Soho

 I worked in Soho for the next 15 years, so we saw each other regularly, as neighbours and friends.
-While working as Editor at The Hospital Club in 2009, my daily routine was to troll down to Bar Italia, buy a coffee and then chat with Clayton Littlewood in his Compton Street shop Dirty White Boy, which he managed with his boyfriend Jorge.
+While working as Editor at The Hospital Club in 2009, my daily routine was a mince to Bar Italia and then chat with Clayton Littlewood.
+He could be found in the Compton Street shop Dirty White Boy, which he managed with his boyfriend Jorge.

-Clayton Littlewood, wrote and published his book The Dirty White Boy Diaries while managing the stresses of running a retail outlet in Soho.
-His book charts the daily dramas and observations of a cast of local characters who include literary stars, sex workers, junkies, and of course, Ange.
+Clayton wrote and published his book The Dirty White Boy Diaries while managing the stresses of running a retail outlet in Soho.
+His book observes the daily dramas of a cast of local characters who include literary stars, sex workers, junkies, and of course, Ange.